 Again, all of these things can be learned and managed by one person, but eventually, you learn that you enjoy some aspects over others.

-For instance, maybe you can’t stand answering hundreds of DMs every day, weeding out the tire kickers and scammers from customers that are looking to spend money.
-That could be something you hire out so you only interact with customers that are ready to pull out their wallets.
+For instance, maybe you can’t stand answering hundreds of DMs daily, weeding out the tire kickers and scammers from customers looking to spend money.
+That could be something you hire out so you only interact with customers who are ready to pull out their wallets.

-Like previously stated, you may find that you love creating content and uploading, but don’t want to do promotions because its mentally draining.
+As previously stated, you may love creating content and uploading but don’t want to do promotions because it’s mentally draining.

 You hire someone to do promotions for you so you can focus on what you enjoy: creating fantastic content.